PaulStapel/PaulStapel.github.io/content/meditation/noticing-no-no.md

 As you may have noticed, all of these methods rely mostly on mindfulness.
 It could be said that the most important skill for self-improvement is clarity of mind, and because of this, I usually begin my trajectory of improving myself with meditation on this mindfulness.

-To recap, I meditate on the following:
+To recap, I meditate on the following.
+This is an abstract meditation routine that would fit in with any habit I try to improve, although I am currently using it in my no-saga.
+That's all for today.

 - First, the situations in which I find myself regressing to negative habits
 - Secondly, the ways in which I want to prevent myself from turning to these habits in those situations
 - Finally, the ways in which I can remind myself to keep up this mindfulness throughout the day.

-\\
-This is an abstract meditation routine that would fit in with any habit I try to improve, although I am currently using it in my no-saga.
-That's all for today.